NIRALUser/NeuroRuler/README.md

 Developers should also run `pip install -r requirements.txt` to install additional development dependencies and `pre-commit install` to install pre-commit git hooks.

 **Note**: Cloning (but not installing via pip) will use ~2G because of the large data files in [data/](https://github.com/NIRALUser/NeuroRuler/tree/main/data) used in our unit tests.

-You can mitigate this with `git clone https://github.com/NIRALUser/NeuroRuler.git --depth=1 --no-single-branch`.
-If you don't need to run those tests, you should run `rm -r data && echo "data/" >> .gitignore`.
-Then, when running tests locally, use pytest's `--ignore` flag to ignore tests that use files in `data/`.
+To improve this, please see [issue #93](https://github.com/NIRALUser/NeuroRuler/issues/93).

 ## Run GUI